As virus surges in Eastern Europe, leaders slow to act | Health

 But Gyula Kincses, chairman of the Hungarian Chamber of Doctors, said that that was “too little, too late” and recommended that masks be made mandatory in all indoor spaces.

-Croatia and neighboring Slovenia have also introduced COVID passes in recent weeks.
+Croatia and neighbouring Slovenia have also introduced COVID passes in recent weeks.

 “There are traffic accidents, accidents at work, other infections,” gasped Bojana Baovic, head of Slovenia's Medical Chamber.
 “This is an alarming situation that we can cope with through maximum solidarity.”